-Strategies in Church Planting (CP 300) explores a broad range of effective strategies for church planting, enabling the church planting team to determine the model and strategies most effective situation.
-Topics for their local include: understanding local culture: fund raising strategies: gathering a core/leadership team; advertising; prelaunch strategies; etc. Students develop a planting strategy, from the choosing of the church plant location through to the end of the first year of the church plant.
+Strategies in Church Planting (CP 300) explores a broad range of effective strategies for church planting, enabling the church planting team to determine the model and strategies most effective their local situation.
+Topics include: understanding local culture; fund raising strategies; gathering a core/leadership team; advertising; prelaunch strategies; etc. Students develop a planting strategy, from the choosing of the church plant location through to the end of the first year of the church plant.
 Pre-requisite: Principles of Church Planting.